invesdwin/invesdwin-scripting/invesdwin-scripting-parent/invesdwin-scripting-python/README.md

 # invesdwin-scripting-python
-Integrate python functionality with these modules for the [invesdwin-context](https://github.com/invesdwin/invesdwin-context) module system.
+Integrate python functionality with these modules for [invesdwin-scripting](https://github.com/invesdwin/invesdwin-scripting).
 All integration modules provide unified bidirectional communication between Java and python.
 That way you can switch the python provider without having to change your script implementation.
 See test cases for examples on how to implement your script integrations.

 ## Runtime Integration Modules